cortesh/UFOs/README.md

 The objective of this project is to take Dana’s webpage and dynamic table, and provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 City, state, country, and shape filters will be added to the date field for this purpose.

 ## Results:
 This website has great potential provided that the data is robust and comprehensive.
-Users simply type in to the search box their search criteria and hit enter, and the results magically appear.
+Users simply type into the search box their search criteria and hit enter, and the results magically appear.
 Say your user wishes to see how many sightings there was on "1/1/2020" in "ca" whose shape was "light".
 The user need only type in the search criteria based on format in the default values in the fields and the result would look like this:

 ![search](https://user-images.githubusercontent.com/26439642/126041761-489593af-6994-484f-be05-15036f19c574.PNG)